How to use the lunar calculator

 - JSON payload: raw engine output for technical inspection

-The OCSE-Lite engine implements: truncated ELP-2000/82B (60 longitude terms + 60 latitude + 46 distance for the Moon, ~3 arcsec in lunar position), truncated VSOP87D (58 terms for heliocentric Earth, ~13 arcsec in the Sun), low-order IAU nutation, annual aberration, topocentric parallax, Bennett refraction, Espenak-Meeus ΔT (4000 BC — 3000 AD), exact Easter computus and equinoxes/solstices accurate to the minute.
-For amateur use, education, astrophotography and naked-eye observation — sufficient.
-For mission-critical aerospace, use NASA SPICE.
+The OCSE-Lite engine implements: truncated ELP-2000/82B (60 longitude + 60 latitude + 46 distance terms for the Moon, ~3 arcsec on lunar position), truncated VSOP87D (58 terms for heliocentric Earth, ~13 arcsec on the Sun), low-order IAU nutation, annual aberration, topocentric parallax, Bennett 1982 refraction, Espenak-Meeus ΔT (4000 BC – 3000 AD), exact Easter Computus, and equinoxes/solstices accurate to the minute.
+Sufficient for amateur use, teaching, astrophotography and naked-eye observation.
+For critical spaceflight work, use NASA SPICE.

-This lunar calculator is free, no signup, no data collection, runs entirely on the server — no paid external APIs, no heavy JS, no dependencies.
-Original code reproducible from public formulas in Meeus 1998, Astronomical Algorithms, 2nd ed.
+This lunar calculator is free, requires no sign-up, collects no data and runs entirely on the server — no paid external APIs, no heavy JavaScript, no dependencies.
+In-house code reproducible from the public formulas in Meeus 1998, Astronomical Algorithms, 2nd ed.

 Guide to input fields and results